trycortexai/ui-kit/README.md

 export default function App() {
   const { control } = useCortexUIKit({
+    api: {
       async getClientSecret() {
         // this will be actual fetch request to generate a client secret and then return it once we implement client secret support
         // for now just return the Cortex API key (not safe, dangeroes) return "xxx"
+      }
     }
   })